kalvinparker/Security-Tools/nessus_install.md

    - You can obtain a free Nessus Essentials license for personal use from Tenable's website ([https://www.tenable.com/tenable-for-education/nessus-essentials](https://www.tenable.com/tenable-for-education/nessus-essentials)).
    - Select `Register Offline` and click continue.
    - Select `Start a trial of Nessus Expert` and click continue.
-   - Enter the email address you used to sign up for a Nessus Essentials license above.
+   - Skip the section where it asks you to enter an email address.
-   -
+   - Skip this section?

 **Additional Notes:**